MicahElliott/mrswlf/README.md

 - Progressive intermediate-step layout(s)
 - Avoid untenable editor combo-key columns (eg, `pnb`, explanation below)

-It's ~easy~ not impossible to learn if you've been stuck in Colemak land and itching to work your way out: only ~4 high-impact keys have changed significantly (10 total), and most feel intuitive: **l o m a**.
+It's ~easy~ possible to learn if you've been stuck in Colemak land and itching to work your way out: only ~4 high-impact keys have changed significantly (10 total), and most feel intuitive: **l o m a**.
 The home row has all the same keys and only **m** and **a** have changed (capitalized